Aaron Blabey: The Bad Guys

 2015 also saw the release of the first two instalments of Blabey's best-selling graphic novel series for junior readers, The Bad Guys.
 The humorous series follows the adventures of a gang of scary-looking, dangerous animals – Mr. Wolf, Mr. Snake, Mr. Shark and Mr. Piranha – who attempt to change their bad reputations by performing good deeds.

 In January 2018, The Bad Guys hit The New York Times Best Seller list (Children's Series) and have since remained there for many weeks.
-After 36 weeks on the list, The Bad Guys finally reached the number one spot on July 3 2019.
+After 36 weeks on the list, The Bad Guys finally reached the number one spot on 3 July 2019.

 As of December 2022, there are over 25 million Bad Guys books in print around the world and the series has spent over 120 weeks on the New York Times Bestseller List.

-On March 9, 2018, it was announced that an animated feature film adaptation of The Bad Guys was in development at DreamWorks Animation – with a screenplay by Etan Cohen.
-On October 17, 2019, the project went into production with a scheduled release date September 17, 2021.
-Due to the COVID 19 pandemic, the release date was pushed back to April 22, 2022.
-The movie is directed by animator Pierre Perifel in his feature directorial debut and produced by Damon Ross and Rebecca Huntley and written by Etan Cohen and Hillary Winston.
-Blabey serves as an executive producer on the project with Etan Cohen and Patrick Hughes.
+On 9 March 2018 it was announced that an animated feature film adaptation of The Bad Guys was in development at DreamWorks Animation – with a screenplay by Etan Cohen.
+On 17 October 2019 the project went into production with a scheduled release date of 17 September 2021.
+Due to the COVID-19 pandemic, the release date was pushed back to 22 April 2022.
+The movie is directed by veteran animator Pierre Perifel in his feature directorial debut and produced by Damon Ross and Rebecca Huntley and written by Etan Cohen, who also serves as an executive producer on the project with both Blabey (the book's author) and Patrick Hughes.
 It stars Sam Rockwell (Mr. Wolf), Awkwafina (Ms. Tarantula), Marc Maron (Mr. Snake), Craig Robinson (Mr. Shark) and Anthony Ramos (Mr. Piranha).

-Whilst promoting the movie in Los Angeles in April 2022, Blabey appeared on Marc Maron’s podcast WTF and discussed his journey to that point with Maron who played Mr Snake in the film.
+Whilst promoting the movie in Los Angeles in April 2022, Blabey appeared on Maron’s podcast WTF and discussed his journey to that point with Maron who played Mr Snake in the film.
+A Netflix-exclusive holiday special, subtitled "A Very Bad Holiday", was released on 30 November 2023, followed by a Halloween special in 2024 and a prequel series in November 2025.

+In March 2022, a month before the film was released, Perifel said that he would love to do a sequel.
+Two years later, DreamWorks Animation officially confirmed a sequel, The Bad Guys 2, and was released on 1 August 2025.
+Perifel returned to direct and JP Sans, who served as head of character animation on the previous film, also returned co-direct, with the cast reprising their roles.

 Cat On The Run

-In January 2022, about 3 months before the release of the film adaptation of The Bad Guys, Blabey announced that a new book called Cat on The Run is in development and slated to be released in 2023.
+In January 2022, about 3 months before the release of the film adaptation of The Bad Guys, Blabey announced that a new book series called Cat on The Run is in development and was released in 2023.
 The book takes place in the same universe as The Bad Guys and the story will feature the world’s #1 cat video star trying to prove her innocence after she was framed for a crime she didn’t commit.